mpolacek/goo/cxx-in-gcc12.md

 bool same = arr1 == arr2; // warning: comparison between two arrays
 ```

-### `-Wno-attributes=ns::attr`
+### `-Wattributes` extended

-The `-Wattributes` warning has been extended and the users can now use `-Wno-attributes=ns::attr` or `-Wno-attributes=ns::` to suppress warnings about unknown scoped attributes (in C++11 and C2X).
-Similarly, `#pragma GCC diagnostic ignored_attributes "vendor::attr"` can be used to achieve the same effect.
+The `-Wattributes` warning has been extended and users can now use `-Wno-attributes=ns::attr` or `-Wno-attributes=ns::` to suppress warnings about unknown scoped attributes (in C++11 and C2X).
+Similarly, `#pragma GCC diagnostic ignored_attributes "ns::attr"` can be used to achieve the same effect.
 The new functionality is meant to help with vendor-specific attributes, where a warning is not desirable, while still detecting typos.
 Consider:

 ```c++
 [[deprecate]] void g(); // warning: should be deprecated